HTangl/DIDIY-Case/README.md

 There are a few different ways to print a case, below are some suggestions.

-**1. Fully Printed Option** - Print the main case + bottom and top panel, make sure to use the files in the "Select and Home buttons" folder if you want those buttons.
+**Fully Printed Option** - Print the main case + bottom and top panel, make sure to use the files in the "Select and Home buttons" folder if you want those buttons.
 You can exclude the top panel if you want to save filament/time, if you do this you will need to use 18mm case screws instead of the default 25mm ones.

-**2. Print + Laser Cut Option** - Print the main case then order 2 3mm top panels and 1 3mm bottom panel from SendCutSend, I recommend clear acrylic but you can use any material you want.
+**Print + Laser Cut Option** - Print the main case then order 2 3mm top panels and 1 3mm bottom panel from SendCutSend, I recommend clear acrylic but you can use any material you want.
 This method has the advantage of allowing you to easily add artwork to the case.
 It also adds a little bit of rigidity because the top and bottom panels will be one big piece instead of split.

-### Adding Artwork
+## Adding Artwork

 If you want to add artwork to your case you can use the art template PDF's in this repository to design your own artwork and then either print it at home or at a print shop.
 I have a [guide on youtube](https://www.youtube.com/watch?v=gcbOZa_CNWk&t) that goes over how to prepare the file for printing, it was made for the HTangl but all the principals still apply.

-### Hardware
+## Hardware

 For hardware you will need the following:
 7 - Case Screws - M5 x 0.80mm, 25mm Long